Adam-family Methods for Nonsmooth Optimization with Convergence Guarantees: Acknowledgement

 \section{Acknowledgement}

+We thank the reviewers for their valuable suggestions that have significantly contributed to the improvement of our paper.

 The research of Nachuan Xiao and Kim-Chuan Toh is supported by Academic Research Fund Tier 3 grant call (MOE-2019-T3-1-010).
-The research of Xiaoyin Hu is supported by Zhejiang Provincial Natural Science Foundation of China under Grant (No. LQ23A010002), Scientific research project of Zhejiang Provincial Education Department (Y202248716).
-The research of Xin Liu is supported in part by the National Natural Science Foundation of China (No. 12125108, 11971466, 12288201, 12021001, 11991021), National Key R\&D Program of China (No. 2020YFA0711900, 2020YFA0711904), and Key Research Program of Frontier Sciences, Chinese Academy of Sciences (No. ZDBS-LY-7022).
+The research of Xiaoyin Hu is supported by the National Natural Science Foundation of China (No. 12301408), Zhejiang Provincial Natural Science Foundation of China under Grant (No. LQ23A010002), Scientific research project of Zhejiang Provincial Education Department (Y202248716), and the advanced computing resources provided by the Supercomputing Center of HZCU.
+The research of Xin Liu is supported in part by the National Natural Science Foundation of China (12125108, 12226008, 12021001, 12288201, 11991021), Key Research Program of Frontier Sciences, Chinese Academy of Sciences (ZDBS-LY-7022), and CAS AMSS-PolyU Joint Laboratory of Applied Mathematics.